-External assessment 75% Paper I (25%) - Productive skills

-Ab Initio: Two writing tasks of 70-150 words each from a choice of three.
+ASSESSMENT IN GROUP 2 : A B INITIO / STANDARD LEVEL / HIGHER LEVEL EXTERNAL ASSESSMENT 75% PAPER 1 (25%) - PRODUCTIVE SKILLS Ab Initio: Two writing tasks of 70-150 words each from a choice of three.
 Standard and Higher level: One writing task of 250-400 words (Standard level) and 450-600 words (Higher level) from a choice of three.
-Paper 2 (50%) - Receptive skills - Comprehension exercises on three audio passages and three written texts Listening comprehension Reading comprehension Internal assessment 25% Individual oral - Productive skill Ab Initio / Standard level: A conversation with the teacher, based on a visual stimulus, followed by a discussion based on an additional theme.
+Paper 2 (50%) - Receptive skills - Comprehension exercises on three audio passages and three written texts Listening comprehension Reading comprehension INTERNAL ASSESSMENT 25% Individual oral - Productive skill Ab Initio / Standard level: A conversation with the teacher, based on a visual stimulus, followed by a discussion based on an additional theme.
 Higher level: A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on one or more of the themes from the syllabus.